-This course focuses on the reading, comprehension, interpretation, and analysis of traditional, classic, contemporary, and postmodern children's literature.
-In addition, this course provides an overview of the historical development of these texts and the foundations of children's literature.
+This course focuses on the reading, comprehension, interpretation, and analysis of traditional, classic, and contemporary children's literature.
+In addition, this course provides an overview of the historical development of these texts.
 Also explored is the aesthetics of children's literature as a type of literature and its value as an art form.
-Students will be expected to deepen their awareness of the connections between children's literature and the social, historical, and cultural contexts of contemporary societies.
+Students will be expected to deepen their awareness of the role that children's literature plays in the social and cultural context in a multicultural America society.